madscalls/se_project_react/README.md

 # React + Vite

+An API enabled application that will help you figure out what wear, no matter the weather.
+It integrates your time, location, and the current weather to help your indescisive outfit choices.

+This features modals for easy accsessibilty and customization.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: